WiseLabCMU/Beluga/README.md

 # ADDITIONAL NOTES:

     1.)
 Neighbor List Eviction not in Place yet, if a node is removed from system, it's place on the list will remain 2.)
-Right now frequency of switching between UWB initiator and responder is static, to get proper results, this will have to be randomized
+Right now frequency of switching between UWB initiator and responder is not fixed, its currently a random number of ms between 700 and 2000, which we can see isn't the best method, as there are a lot of times where ranges dont get updated and some nodes aren't seen.